XnThanh/61040-portfolio/assignments/assignment1.md

 - The above two lists the 214 radicals (parts that make up a character) in Chinese.
 A character can contain one or more radicals.
 Different characters can contain the same radicals but in different order.
 Similar characters are often characters that differ by one radical or contain similar-looking radicals.

 - [Wikipedia - Chinese characters](https://en.wikipedia.org/wiki/Chinese_characters) Overview of Chinese characters.
-There are over 100,000 Chinese characters, combine this data with the 214 radicals above, this explains why certain characters may look similar or evan use almost all the same radicals.
+There are over 100,000 Chinese characters, combine this data with the 214 radicals above, this explains why certain characters may look similar or even use the same radicals.

 - [Reddit discussion](https://www.reddit.com/r/ChineseLanguage/comments/f2je0u/they_are_incredibly_similar/) Discussion shows that chinese learners often mistake similar characters for each other.